balopat/hpstr-jekyll-theme/_posts/2015-12-13-Verify-your-design.md

 ###4.
 Working with a verifiable design is cool

-Anytime I show TLA+, TLC and Toolbox to a developer, they get excited about it, insipired by the thought of a verified design, they start thinking about potential usages.
+Anytime I show TLA+, TLC and Toolbox to developers, they get excited about it, insipired by the thought of a verified design, they start thinking about potential usages.
 I believe that these are not isolated cases and many programmers will be insipired to at least give it a go, or even go further and better the world of model checking and verification, and make it more approachable, more user friendly.

 There are many more model checking tools out there, including Alloy, SPIN, PAT, MALPAS, UPPAAL which I know nothing about yet, but excited to have a look and check them out.